Famous for his heart-rending poetry, Mirza Asadullah Beg Khan - known

 (Translated by Abid Mohiuddin, Based on a couplet by Ghalib)

-For Ghalib, in a typical Sufi fashion, love creates a condition in which life and death become indistinguishable: When you live for love you die, and only when you die, you really live:
+For Ghalib, in a typical Sufi fashion, love creates a condition in

 "Mohabbat mein naheen hai farq jeene aur marne kaa